-To this day, I love to dip my bread in a sauce like that, which got me thinking that perhaps a delicious and hearty sandwich could be made with some of those same flavors to bring back that experience.
-And a roasted pork tenderloin sandwich sounded like just the ticket.
+It got me thinking that perhaps a delicious and hearty sandwich could be made with some of the same flavors to bring back those memories, and so a recipe for a pork tenderloin sandwich sounded like just the ticket.

 Pork Tenderloin Sandwich

 by Ingrid Beer